 The thing is, it got damaged.
 So, I needed to replace it.

 I know, I know.
 Who wants to see that, right?!
 Specially when you're having such a great time...
-Summer time after all!
+It's Summer!

 But, oh well, I promise I'll give you only the main points, what I think is really important, beginning with this: